 Notice: Not all the experts agree on this point believing that a part of these elements can still be assimilated by our body.

-In the USA and Canada, the food labels are reporting the carbs including the fiber – therefore total carbs.
 To calculate the net carbs in this case you just subtract the fibers from the total carbs.

 In Europe and Australia, the nutrition labels are reporting the carbs already despoiled from the fiber.
-So, you have to be careful reading the labels because you risk buying a product much higher in carbs than you intended to.

 For months I followed the American system and I was eating more carbs than I wanted to.
 Sometimes, the fibers are higher than the carbs so it’s easy to spot that the carbs are indeed net carbs already.

-Pro’s of counting net carbs
+Pros of counting net carbs

 - More variety in the food